Software-Engineering-Group-UP/RSE-UP/_sources/chapters/git_advanced.md

 ## Pull Requests

-You can now get Amira's work, but how can Amira get yours?
+You can now get our work, but how can we get yours?
-She could create a remote that pointed at your repository on GitHub and periodically pull in your changes, but that would lead to chaos, since we could never be sure that everyone's work was in any one place at the same time.
+We could create a remote that pointed at your repository on Gitlab and periodically pull in your changes, but that would lead to chaos, since we could never be sure that everyone's work was in any one place at the same time.
+Instead, almost everyone uses **pull requests**.
-Instead,
-almost everyone uses **pull requests**.
 They aren't part of Git itself, but are supported by all major online **forges**.

 A pull request is essentially a note saying, "Someone would like to merge branch A of repository B into branch X of repository Y."
 The pull request does not contain the changes, but instead points at two particular branches.
 That way, the difference displayed is always up to date